aesthetic-suite/framework/README.md

 To start using Aesthetic, a styler function must be created.
 This styler function acts as a factory for the creation of higher-order-components ([HOC](https://medium.com/@franleplant/react-higher-order-components-in-depth-cf9032ee6c3e)).
-These HOC's are used in transforming styles via adapters and passing down CSS class names to the original wrapped component.
+These HOC's are used in passing down styles to the original wrapped component.

 To begin, we must instantiate `Aesthetic` with an [adapter](#style-adapters), and pass it to `createStyler` to create the `style` and `transform` functions.
-The `style` function is the HOC factory, while `transform` will combine and process multiple style objects into CSS class names.
+The `style` function is the HOC factory, while `transform` will combine and process multiple style objects into a CSS class name.

 ```javascript
 import Aesthetic, { createStyler } from 'aesthetic';